koenrane/KR-new-site/content/how-low-should-fruit-hang-before-we-pick-it.md

 >
 > Equality at the value of the right-hand side can easily be checked. ∎

-Theorem 4 also illustrates why we can't strengthen the second statement in Proposition 2 (Plan overlap is very restricted): if two plans overlap at exactly one point, they sometimes have proportionally different score and impact, thereby satisfying the equality criterion.
+Theorem 4 also illustrates why we can't strengthen the second statement in Proposition 2 (Plan overlap is restricted): if two plans overlap at exactly one point, they sometimes have proportionally different score and impact, thereby satisfying the equality criterion.

 At first, plans with slightly lower impact will be preferable in the scaled case, no matter how high-scoring the other plans are – a plan with 0 score and .99 impact will be selected before a plan with 1,000,000,000 score and 1 impact.